 Confirming everything that Moondragon has been saying (or perhaps he is subtly manipulated by her), Thor is unable to defeat Orka until he lets loose.
 There's a funny couple of lines from Thor, who is clearly getting sick of Moondragon's constant talk about Godhood, but then he seems to be convinced by her boobies.

 Anyway, when he goes full power, he's pretty impressive.

 He acknowledges that he's been subconsciously holding back, in part because at full strength he could accidentally kill a mortal and in part because he doesn't want to shame his companions (it might also be that he normally needs to hold back to prevent the Warrior Madness).

 Very interesting character study, in my opinion.

-This arc is George Perez' first on the Avengers (and a very work at Marvel over all).
+This arc is George Perez' first work on the Avengers (and still relatively early at Marvel over all).
 It's not quite in his distinctive style yet, but it's still very good.